Schweitzer-Mauduit Internationa – Consensus Indicates Potential 43.0% Upside

-Schweitzer-Mauduit Internationa with ticker code (SWM) now have 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Strong_Buy’.
-The target price ranges between 48 and 42 with the average target price sitting at 45.
-Now with the previous closing price of 31.46 this now indicates there is a potential upside of 43.0%.
-The 50 day MA is 32.78 while the 200 day moving average is 30.94.
-The market capitalisation for the company is $981m.
+Schweitzer-Mauduit Internationa found using ticker (SWM) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Strong_Buy’.
+The range between the high target price and low target price is between 48 and 42 with a mean TP of 45.
+Now with the previous closing price of 31.46 this is indicating there is a potential upside of 43.0%.
+The 50 day MA is 32.78 and the 200 day MA is 30.94.
+The market cap for the company is $981m.
 Company Website: http://www.swmintl.com

 Schweitzer-Mauduit International, together with its subsidiaries, provides engineered solutions and advanced materials for various industries worldwide.
 The company operates through two segments, Advanced Materials & Structures and Engineered Papers.
 The Advanced Materials & Structures segment manufactures and sells resin-based rolled goods, such as nets, films, and meltblown materials for filtration, transportation, construction and infrastructure, medical, and industrial end-markets.
 The Engineered Papers segment provides low ignition propensity cigarette papers that are designed to self-extinguish when not actively being smoked; reconstituted tobacco, and wrapper and binder products use in machine-made cigars; alkaline battery separator papers; and commodity paper grades for printing and writing, flooring laminates, and food service packaging.
 The company was incorporated in 1995 and is headquartered in Alpharetta, Georgia.